-I’m currently studying at The Cathedral & John Connon School – I’ve attached my resume, and have been an avid bird watcher.
-I’m interested in the migration and breeding patterns of the greater and lesser flamingoes and recently read your article by about this.
+I'm currently studying at The Cathedral & John Connon School – I've attached my resume and have been an avid bird watcher.
+I'm interested in the migration and breeding patterns of the greater and lesser flamingoes and recently read your article about this.

-I’m keen to learn more about this and am hoping there is a chance for me to work as an unpaid research assistant with you.
+I'm keen to learn more about this and hope there is a chance for me to work as an unpaid research assistant with you.
 If this a workable option, please let me know:

 - What my duties as a research assistant will be?